-- ii.
-The beneficiary was eligible to receive services described in Exhibit A of this Agreement at the time the services were provided to the beneficiary. - iii.
+- iii.
 The services included in the claim were actually provided to the beneficiary. - iv.
 Medical necessity was established for the beneficiary as defined under California Code of Regulations, Title 9, Division 1, Chapter 11, for the service or services provided, for the timeframe in which the services were provided. - v.
 A client plan was developed and maintained for the beneficiary that met all client plan requirements established in this agreement. - vi.
 For each beneficiary with specialty mental health services included in the claim, all requirements for Contractor payment authorization for specialty mental health services were met, and any reviews for such service or services were conducted prior to the initial authorization and any re-authorization periods as established in this agreement. - vii.
 Services are offered and provided without discrimination based on race, religion, color, national or ethnic origin, sex, age, or physical or mental disability. - d.
-Except as provided in Paragraph V.A. of Exhibit A relative to medical records, Contractor agrees to keep for a minimum period of three years from the date of service a printed representation of all records which are necessary to disclose fully the extent of services furnished to the client.
-Contractor agrees to furnish these records and any information regarding payments claimed for providing the services, on request, within the State of California, to the California Department of Health Services; the Medi-Cal Fraud Unit; California Department of Mental Health; California Department of Justice; Office of the State Controller; U.S. Department of Health and Human Services, Managed Risk Medical Insurance Board or their duly authorized representatives, and/or the County.

-21. Audit Requirements
+Except as provided in Paragraph II.F.7. of Exhibit A relative to medical records, Contractor agrees to keep for a minimum period of three years from the date of service a printed representation of all records which are necessary to disclose fully the extent of services furnished to the client.
+Contractor agrees to furnish these records and any information regarding payments claimed for providing the services, on request, within the State of California, to the California Department of Health Services; the Medi-Cal Fraud Unit; California Department of Justice; Office of the State Controller; U.S. Department of Health and Human Services, Managed Risk Medical Insurance Board or their duly authorized representatives, and/or the County. - 21.
+Audit Requirements